grapestone5321/sdcnd-advanced_lane_finding/writeup.md

 #### 1. Provide an example of a distortion-corrected image.

-The camera calibration matrix and distortion coefficients are used with `cv2.undistort` function to undist from highway driving images.
+The camera calibration matrix and distortion coefficients are used with `cv2.undistort` function to undistort from highway driving images.

 ### Original Image: